Jese310S/battle_app/README.md

 ## Project Management

-I used Trello to organise and keep track of what I was working on and what would still need to be done to finish the app and documentation requirements.
+I used Trello to organise and keep track of what I was working on.
+Trello helped me visualise what still needed to be completed by my set timeline.

 ![](./docs/trello/trello_1.png)